evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 There is one climate system available:

-- **3-zone climate system:** Supports different temperatures in three zones for the driver, passenger and backseat.
+- **3-zone climate system:** Supports different temperatures in three zones for the driver, passenger, and backseat.

 A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.